jaskut/HomePage/README.md

 # Django Vue.js WebPage for HomeSystem control

-A Webapplication plus backend for checking temperature and humidity values of and controling smarthome devices from a database.
+A web-application plus backend for checking temperature and humidity values of smarthome devices from a database and possibly controlling them, we'll see how far this project goes.

 ## Installation